UK Growing Seasons: Your Complete Vegetable Planting Guide

 Winter is for planning, ordering seeds, and getting a head start with indoor sowing.
 Start onions and leeks indoors in January.
 Sow tomatoes, peppers, and aubergines on a warm windowsill in February — they need the longest growing season of any UK crop.
 Clean pots, sharpen tools, and plan your succession planting schedule.
 If you are preparing new beds, use our compost calculator to work out how much material you need.

-When to Plant Vegetables in the UK
+Get a 10m fleece roll →When to Plant Vegetables in the UK

 Timings are based on average UK conditions.
 If you garden in northern Scotland or at altitude, shift sowing dates 2–3 weeks later in spring and 2–3 weeks earlier in autumn.
+Coastal gardens (Cornwall, west Wales, the Northern Ireland coast) get a week's head-start on the southern English averages thanks to the Gulf Stream.
+Urban gardens in London or Manchester are typically a fortnight ahead of the surrounding countryside.
+The interactive month strip above takes the guesswork out of which crops belong in which week.

 Getting ready to plant?
 Use our compost calculator to work out how much compost you need for your beds, or our topsoil calculator to work out how much top soil you need for new raised beds.